HarshitKaushik/java-cheat-sheet/README.md

 StaticModifierExamples.staticMethod();
 ```

-It is always recommended to use Class Name to access a static variable or method.
+It is always recommended to use class name to access a static variable or method.
 This is because static methods are class-level methods.
 It is not appropriate to use instance references to call static methods (even though it compiles and works).

 #### Static methods cannot be overridden
 Consider the example below: